vlOd2/android_lenovo_tb-x6c6x_kernel/README.md

 ## Building stock kernel

-I **haven't tested** building a stock kernel, however you should be able to do something like this (configuring the build just with the device's stock config, `P98928AA1_defconfig`)
+I **haven't tested** building a stock kernel after all the changes I have done, however you should be able to do something like this (configuring the build just with the device's stock config, `P98928AA1_defconfig`)

 > [!NOTE]
 > The built in config command uses the same defconfig with additional ones added on top